adamrogoyski/tetris/README.md

 I intend to write more language implementations.

-The implementations are meant to function almost identically, though small differences exist.
+The implementations are meant to function almost identically, though small differees exist.
 Some differences are:

 * Keyboard handling and repeated key presses are close but not identical.
 * The timing of the frame rate and piece-drop rate is within a few percent the same.
-* The C, C++, Fortran, Go, Lua, Pascal, PHP, Rust, and Scheme Guile versions use GPU textures, so the board can be easily scaled.
-    * The Javascript, Perl, Python, Ruby, and Scheme Chickadee versions use bitmaps and are at a fixed size.
-    * The Tcl/TK version does its own scaling.
+* Implementation that can render the PNGs and font text as textures can be resized and scaled.
 * The Scheme version makes unnecessary copies of the board game-state to keep a consistent style.
 * The Scheme version uses lists rather than vectors for everything.
 * The Scheme chickadee version has the y coordinate axis flipped.